The online Comment window has expired

 • Default_avatar

-Dean Stefanczyk over 1 year ago
+Dean Stefanczyk about 2 years ago

 I work for the Milwaukee Water Works.
 The city needs to make difficult financial and administrative decisions.
 One being, deciding which positions in the city are critical and require institutional knowledge, then prioritizing those positions in the budget.
 Making the correct decisions by maintaining staff at critical positions will build institutional knowledge, paying dividends in the future.
 I respectfully suggest senior water treatment plant operator (SWTPO) is one of those positions.
 The SWTPO is responsible for the safety of the city's drinking water.